 The only reliable source of tax information is the Internal Revenue Service.
-The IRS has its own YouTube Channel, where several informational videos for the international taxpayers are combined.
+The IRS has its own YouTube Channel, where several informational videos for international taxpayers are combined.
 If you would like to learn more, please visit the IRS Videos Playlist.

 If you would rather read, than watch videos, we suggest you visit this section of the IRS website.

-For a more in-depth look at the IRS regulations, Publication 519 will help you determine your status and give you information you will need to file your U.S. tax return.
+For a more in-depth look at the IRS regulations, Publication 519 will help you determine your status and give you the information you will need to file your U.S. tax return.
 It is a very detailed text and can be overwhelming, but you could start with Commonly Asked Questions to get to the information you seek faster.

-Another free IRS tool is the Interactive Tax Assistant, which covers many common questions.
+One free IRS tool is the Interactive Tax Assistant, which covers many common questions.